 To reproduce, the Cauliflower coral will release free-swimming larvae called ‘planulae’ into the water column.
 The planulae will actively search their surroundings to find a suitable place to settle.
 If conditions are favorable they will settle down and once in place they cannot move.
 Therefore a poor choice of location can have a significant effect on their survival.
 The larvae can then grow, develop and form colonies that can reproduce again.

-In partnership with the Nanyang Technological University (NTU), Singapore, we are studying Cauliflower corals and factors that affect settlement of their larvae during reproduction.
-The controlled conditions we can provide at S.E.A.
-Aquarium make it a perfect environment for studying this process.
+In partnership with the Nanyang Technological University (NTU), Singapore, we studied Cauliflower corals and factors that affect settlement of their larvae during reproduction.
+The controlled conditions we provided at S.E.A.
+Aquarium made it a perfect environment for studying this process.